-This breed has a very stimulating and sentimental history.
+This breed has a fascinating history.
 Although these days, the Dalmatian is a very recognisable breed, it has a mysterious heritage.
-The breed is thought to have first appeared in Africa, Asia and Europe, findings supported by engravings and writings that have been discovered.
-The dogs are also thought to have been owned by groups of nomadic Gypsies.
+The breed is thought to have first appeared in Greece, Ancient Egypt and Rome.
+Indeed, findings supported by engravings and writings had been discovered portraying this dog breed.

 In 1791, Thomas Bewick initiated the name, Dalmation, but at this time there were no known dogs of this type living in his country, Dalmatia.
 Consequently, an air of mystery surrounds their origins.
 Around the mid-1900s, an English ship-owner took his dogs overseas, to Dalmatia, which is an area close to the Adriatic Sea.
 It was here, that he lived and bred his dogs, and where the breed was first established.

-The resulting puppy when 2 purebred dogs are mated, producing a half breed canine.
-In this case, crossing the Dalmation with the Border Collie produces a medium to larger size dog.
+Crossing a Dalmation with a Border Collie produces a medium to larger size dog.
 A very friendly breed that will almost certainly develop a bond with just one person.

 Height: 15 – 22 inches